madeofpendletonwool/PinePods/README.md

 - [x] Run Podcast Descriptions on Podcasts page through html parsing
 - [x] Fix all auth Problems with redirecting and episodes loading (Solution Found, implementing on all routes) <- Fixed, F5 now returns you to the page you were previously on
 - [x] Nextcloud Subscription Timestamps
+- [x] Verify Users only see what they have access to

+- [ ] Do not delete theme context on logout

 - [ ] Verify Funtional Mobile Version
 - [ ] Verify All Button Interaction throughout